Hira Automobile Ltd.

 c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the relevant books of account.

 d) In our opinion the aforesaid standalone financial statements comply with the IndianAccounting Standards specified under Section 133 of the Act.

 e) On the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2020 from being appointed as a director in terms of Section164 (2) of the Act.

 f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure A".

-3. (a) According to the information and explanation given to us the Company has notadvanced inter corporate deposits to any companies covered in the registermaintained under section 189 of the Companies At2013.
+3. According to the information and explanation given to us the Company hasgranted/advanced inter corporate deposits amounting to Rs.
+Nil covered in the registermaintained under section 189 of the Companies Act 2013.

 4. In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of Sections 185 and 186 of the Companies Act2013 in respect of grant of loans making investments and providing guarantees andsecurities.